asrhou/NATMI/README.md

 ## Required Data and Formats

 To explore cell-to-cell communication NATMI uses (1) **user-supplied gene/protein abundance data**, (2) **ligand-receptor interactions** (precomplied connectomeDB2020 or user-supplied interactions) and for the single-cell data analysis it requires (3) **the metafile describing mapping between each cell and a cell-type label** across the whole dataset.
 By deaful NATMI uses official gene symbols from 21 species (see [supported species](#supported-species)) and can support additional gene/protein IDs for human and mouse (see [supported IDs](#supported-ids)).

+### Supported Species

+ConnectomeDB2020 ligand-receptor interactions are primarily human-specific, but besides human NATMI can support an additional 20 species including mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database: Release 68 Statistics](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
+To run NATMI on other species, the homologs of interacting pairs from NCBI HomoloGene Database are extracted.
+All supported species can be listed by running ExtractEdges.py with '-h' argument and then a supported species can be specified by using '--species [species_name]' argument.

+**Note**: Since some reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always check the literature to verify if a reported edge is valid for other analyzed species.

 ### Supported IDs

 NATMI uses official gene symbols to represent ligands and receptors in all output files.
 For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data and specified by the argument '--idType') are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**.
 For that, NATMI first converts these IDs to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.
 If multiple IDs are associated with the same symbol, the expression levels of these IDs are summed up as the total expression level of the corresponding gene symbol.

-### Supported Species

-When gene/protein abundance data are labelled with official gene symbols, NATMI will identify ligands and receptors in the interaction database using thses symbols.
-The ligand-receptor interactions provided in the database file are represented by human gene symbols.
-To run NATMI on other species, the homologs of interacting pairs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) are extracted.
-NCBI HomoloGene Database records homolog genes of 21 species including human, mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database: Release 68 Statistics](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
-Therefore, NATMI can identify homologs of human ligands and receptors in 20 spscies.
-All supported species can be listed by running ExtractEdges.py with '-h' argument and then a supported species can be specified by using '--species [species_name]' argument.

-**Note**: Since some reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always check the literature to verify if a reported edge is valid for other analyzed species.

 ### Expression Data